-5. RETIREMENT BENEFITS
+6. RETIREMENT BENEFITS

 Effective January 1, 2021, LION opened a 401(k) retirement plan covering all eligible employees.
 Employees become eligible to participate in the plan once they have attained the age of 18.
 LION may make discretionary employer matching contributions and profit-sharing, which vest in full immediately upon receipt.
-LION contributed approximately \$24,000 in matching contributions during the year ended December 31, 2021, which is included in payroll taxes and benefits in the accompanying statement of functional expenses.
+LION contributed approximately \$36,000 and \$24,000 in matching contributions during the years ended December 31, 2022 and 2021, respectively, which are included in payroll taxes and benefits in the accompanying statements of functional expenses.

-6. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS
+7. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS